Our Lady of Turumba

-Our Lady of Sorrows of Turumba (Spanish: Nuestra Señora de los Dolores de Turumba; Tagalog: Mahal na Ina ng Hapis ng Turumba) is a Roman Catholic dolorous painted image of the Blessed Virgin Mary as Our Lady of Sorrows, enshrined in Pakil, Laguna, Philippines.
+Our Lady of Sorrows of Turumba (Spanish: Nuestra Señora de los Dolores de Turumba; Tagalog: Mahal na Ina ng Hapis ng Turumba) is a Marian title, a venerated Marian icon and image associated to the Our Lady of Sorrows, The town of Pakil in the province of Laguna considers her as its patroness.

 Etymology

 The word turumba is alleged to be from the Tagalog phrase “Natumbá sa lakí ng tuwâ” (English: "Had trembled in great joy").
 The first turumba in the icon's honour was held on September 14, 1788.

 Description

 The icon of Our Lady is a 9 by 11 in oil painting on canvas.
 The face of Mary is contorted by pain from the dagger plunged into her heart, which Simeon has prophesied.

-The icon is presently enshrined at the St. Peter of Alcantara Parish Church in Pakil.
-The second image of the Virgin Mary as Our Lady of Sorrows is an in-the-round replica of the image of Nuestra Señora de las Angustias from Spain.
+The icon is presently enshrined at the Saint Peter of Alcantara Parish Church in Pakil.
+The second image of the Virgin Mary as Our Lady of Sorrows is an in-the-round replica of the image of Nuestra Señora de la Antigua, Siete Dolores y Compasión from Spain.